afids/afids-data/README.md

 ## Downloading the afids-data super dataset:

-1) Step #1: Install datalad
+1) Install datalad
 https://www.datalad.org/#install

-2) Step #2: clone our superdataset (afids-data) on your machine `datalad install https://github.com/afids/afids-data.git` run this where you want the data to live
+2) Clone our superdataset (afids-data) on your machine `datalad install -r https://github.com/afids/afids-data.git` run this where you want the data to live

-3) **Step #3: fill in cloned dataset content
+3) fill in cloned dataset content
 `datalad get -r .` run this from the parent afids-data directory to install all the data we release here

 **users will be asked to input username credentials or indicate they have accepted the DUA before this stage runs.